bneukom/UnrealLandscape/README.md

 # Future Work
 * Add support for 3D building models using the [StreetMap Plugin](https://github.com/ue4plugins/StreetMap)
 * Add the classification algorithms from LCC.net directly into UE4 as a plugin
+* Add more grass nodes for clutter such as rocks and gravel

 # Visualization